Full Camino Portuguese

 We believe that our high level of personal service and customer care offers the best in the local food, culture and history.

-Hand-picked and well known to us, we usually choose comfortable, small, family-run establishments on the Camino.
-Your accommodation will include a variety of family run traditional farmhouses, historic homes, and two and three-star hotels.
+Hand-picked and well-known to us, we choose comfortable, small, family-run establishments on the Camino.
+Your accommodation will include a variety of family-run traditional farmhouses, historic homes, and two and three-star hotels.
 All rooms have en-suite facilities.

 If your budget allows, we can suggest some superb accommodation upgrades, as we often work with the top-end establishments on the Camino.
 Some of these require a short transfer off the Camino to a rural setting.
 We think you’ll find them very charming and comfortable.